 Adding and managing existing transcriptions can be done by Admins for all captures, and by Instructors who are owners of the media.
 Co-instructors can also add or manage transcriptions on a capture IF the co-instructor edits toggle is turned on for any section where the capture is published.

-Transcription options are available in the content details page for a video/capture.
+Transcription options are available in the media details page for a video/capture.

 You can manage the transcriptions applied to your videos, by: